Achieving the Elusive Glass Break Detector Performance Trifecta

 Fortunately, the AML100 analog machine learning processor overcomes these challenges with an innovative new technology that enables next generation glass break detectors to achieve both high detection accuracy and a long battery life at the same time.

-Aspinity’s glassbreak solution offers a system that can achieve the required TPR, FAR, and battery lifesimultaneously.
+Aspinity’s glassbreak solution offers a system that can achieve the required TPR, FAR, and battery life simultaneously.
 At the heart of Aspinity’s glassbreak solution is the AML100, an innovative analog signal processing and ML core which enables feature extraction and machine learning to be performed in the ultra-low power analog domain.
 The AML100 determines when a glass break has occurred using near-zero power machine learning and accurately wakes the digital processor only when glass break has occurred.

 The AML100 based glass break detection solution minimizes the amount of time that the digital processor is on, allowing for a higher performance digital processor to confirm the glass break without impacting battery life.
 The result is a glass break solution that unlike rule-based or tinyML based solutions, can finally achieve the high TPR, low FAR, and long battery life for homeowners – the glass break detector performance trifecta.